Neck and Arm Pain

 To maintain post-op comfort, Dr. Johans will be given a combination of medications: anti-inflammatories, muscle relaxers, and narcotics, if necessary.
 While still in the hospital, patients will review what medications are appropriate for their recovery and how to use them properly during recovery.

-Anti-inflammatories will typically be used for a few months, and muscle relaxers are helpful in the four to five days after surgery.
+• Anti-inflammatories will typically be used for a few months, and muscle relaxers are helpful in the four to five days after surgery.
 Dr. Johans might suggest a narcotic for pain relief based on what is best for the patients’ recovery and allergies, with the goal of getting off them as quickly as possible.
+Be aware of constipation, which is the #1 reason patients have gone to the ER after neck surgery.

 Wound Care